 At the Council meeting in May 2008, the Council agreed that the Audit Committee and the Finance and Resources Committee would be jointly responsible for reviewing the annual report and accounts and for agreeing any amendments - refer Council minutes item 9.08/59.

-The Annual report is also to be reviewed by the Audit committee in their next meeting on 24 June 2010.
+The Annual report is also to be reviewed by the Finance and Resources committee in their meeting on 17 June 2010 and the Audit committee in their meeting on 24 June 2010.